The data stored in Humio are called events. An event is a piece of data and an associated timestamp.

 Examples of events include:

-but ANY piece of data with an associated timestamp can be thought of as an event.
+However, any piece of data with an associated timestamp can be thought of as an event.

 When data is sent to Humio - in this example a log line - the associated parser converts the data into an event.
 If Humio received